Amirmohammadomidi/zsh/README.md

 nano /bin/zsh/aliaserc
 ```

-## To make zsh your default shell:
+## To make ZSH your default shell:
   - simply change /bin/zsh in /etc/passwd to /bin/bash